Daimajin: History

-Among the three franchises, only the Daimajin has not received any new film productions as of 2024 (except for Daimajin Kanon and The Great Yokai War: Guardians).
+Among the three franchises, only the Daimajin has not received any new film productions, except for the television drama Daimajin Kanon and the 2021 Yokai Monsters installment The Great Yokai War: Guardians.
 Takashi Miike, who has directed The Great Yokai War and The Great Yokai War: Guardians, had also attempted to revive Daimajin in the late 2000s along with the 2006 film Gamera the Brave, which was allegedly cancelled due to the box office result of the 2006 Gamera film and was eventually redeveloped into Daimajin Kanon.
+The 2021 film was the first direct theatrical appearance of the character since 1966, and its prequel side story involved Gamera's cameo appearance.
 Miike described the difficulty to revive the Daimajin franchise based on budgetary problems; Daimajin (as a character) is physically much smaller than traditional kaiju and Ultraman and directly interacts with humans.
 This results in necessity of increase in Daimajin's size to act among modern buildings, and expensive (large-scaled, life-sized, and detailed) models and props for filming.

-A rather predictable storyline of the franchise had also triggered the cancellation of the reboot attempt as a television series called Majin Ikaruga in 1960s by Noriaki Yuasa and Mamoru Sasaki and Yoji Hashimoto (jp) along with the budgetary requirement; Yuasa and Sasaki (Note: Yuasa and Sasaki had previously co-worked for various television dramas such as Princess Comet and Okusama wa 18-sai.) were also originally appointed for Daimajin Kanon.
+Along with the budgetary requirement, a rather predictable storyline of the franchise had also triggered the cancellation of the reboot attempt as a television series Majin Ikaruga (魔人斑鳩, Majin Ikaruga) in 1960s by Noriaki Yuasa, Mamoru Sasaki, and Yoji Hashimoto; Yuasa and Sasaki (Note: Yuasa and Sasaki had previously co-worked for various television dramas such as Princess Comet and Okusama wa 18-sai.) were also originally appointed for Daimajin Kanon.

-Producing three Daimajin films within the same year presumably accelerated financial difficulties of Daiei Film and resulted in the cancellation of subsequent Daimajin productions.

-Daimajin along with Gamera and Daimon and Sadako Yamamura and characters from the GeGeGe no Kitarō series (Note: There have been occasions for models and suits of these characters to be exhibited alongside.) and multiple other characters from various franchises made cameo appearances in the novel series USO MAKOTO Yōkai Hyaku Monogatari by Natsuhiko Kyogoku.
+Daimajin along with Gamera, Daimon (created under the significant influence of Daimajin), Sadako Yamamura, and characters from the GeGeGe no Kitarō series (Note: There have been occasions for models and suits of these characters to be exhibited alongside.) and multiple other characters from various franchises made cameo appearances in the novel series USO MAKOTO Yōkai Hyaku Monogatari by Natsuhiko Kyogoku.
 Additionally, Daimajin made an appearance in the 2015 novel Daimajin Denki.

-Daimajin has appeared in several television advertisements such as ones by Toyota, Suntory, and Acecook (jp).
+Daimajin has appeared in several television advertisements such as ones by Toyota, Suntory, and Acecook.

-In 1988, Masahiko Katto produced a independent film titled The Resurrection of Daimajin.
+In 1988, Masahiko Katto produced an independent film titled The Resurrection of Daimajin.